JuliaDiff/ForwardDiff.jl/README.md

 ERROR: TypeError: typeassert: ...
 ```

-It might be because Julia's type inference can't predict the output of your target function to be the output expected by ForwardDiff (these expectations are outlined in the API above).
+...then it might be because Julia's type inference can't predict the output of your target function to be the output expected by ForwardDiff (these expectations are outlined in the API above).

 #### Caching Options